crowdint/rails3-jquery-autocomplete/README.md

 ## Where to test what

-If you're making or tweaking a plugin (such as the formastic plugin or simple\_form plugin), check out the simple\_form\_plugin\_test for an example of how to test it as part of the main `rake test` run.
+If you're making or tweaking a plugin (such as the formtastic plugin or simple\_form plugin), check out the simple\_form\_plugin\_test for an example of how to test it as part of the main `rake test` run.
 Historically, plugins like these had been tested (shoddily) as part of